oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   rhba-2019_0024.json
 ```

-> It is currently consider best practice to indicate that a CSAF document is invalid by inserting `_invalid` into the filename in front of the file extension.
+> It is currently considered best practice to indicate that a CSAF document is invalid by inserting `_invalid` into the filename in front of the file extension.

 *Examples XYZ:*